 This is where getting a second smaller tent for the weekend is ideal.
 Yes, you have less space.
-Yes, you can’t take as much furniture (which is a good thing for just a night or two).
-But you will get the tent set-up quickly, ready to get on and enjoy your weekend.
+Yes, you can't take as much furniture (which is good for just a night or two).
+But you will get the tent set up quickly, ready to get on and enjoy your weekend.

 Ideal for Smaller Families